harness/developer-hub/tutorials/cd-pipelines/virtual-machine/pdc.md

 ## Before you begin

-Verify the following:
+Verify that you have the following:

-1. **One or more Linux VM**.
+- **One or more Linux VM**.
 Use your own Linux VM or we recommend using [Vagrant](https://developer.hashicorp.com/vagrant/tutorials/getting-started/getting-started-install) for starting a new VM instance.
-2. **SSH Private Key to authenticate to the remote vm/server**.
+- **SSH Private Key to authenticate to the remote vm/server**.
 For steps, go to [Passwordless SSH using public-private key pairs](https://www.redhat.com/sysadmin/passwordless-ssh).
-3. **[Docker](https://docs.docker.com/engine/install/)** to set up and start _Docker Delegate_.
+- **[Docker](https://docs.docker.com/engine/install/)** to set up and start _Docker Delegate_.
     - Check [delegate System and network requirements](https://developer.harness.io/docs/platform/delegates/delegate-concepts/delegate-requirements).

 ## Getting Started with Harness CD